-Receiving a diagnosis of cancer during pregnancy, which may occur for AYAs, raises questions about how cancer treatment may affect both the mother and the developing embryo or fetus; about The POSITIVE clinical trial found that women under the age of 43, who are diagnosed with early-stage breast cancer and are receiving hormone therapy, can safely pause their treatment for up to two years without increasing the risk of cancer recurrence or decreasing the likelihood of becoming pregnant (604).

-one in 2,000 pregnancies is complicated by cancer according to estimates (600).
+Receiving a diagnosis of cancer during pregnancy, which may occur for AYAs, raises questions about how cancer treatment may affect both the mother and the developing embryo or fetus; about trial found that women under the age of 43, who are diagnosed with early-stage breast cancer and are receiving hormone therapy, can safely pause their treatment for up to two years without increasing the risk of cancer recurrence or decreasing the one in 2,000 pregnancies is complicated by cancer according to estimates (600).
 The risk to mother or offspring from cancer or the treatment of cancer is mixed and is dependent on a multitude of factors such as age, cancer type, stage of cancer, the trimester at diagnosis, and therapy type received (601-603).